Hempstead, Texas Arson Defense Attorneys

 “Vehicle” includes any device in, on, or by which any person or property is or may be propelled, moved or drawn in the normal course of commerce or transportation.

 James G. Sullivan and Associates | Waller County Arson Defense Attorneys

 Hempstead arson defense lawyer James Sullivan will discuss with you the seriousness of your charge and the various effective defense strategies that are best suited for your particular case.
 Before you make your plea in court, it is important that you consult a property crimes lawyer in Hempstead, Texas.
 Waller County criminal attorney James Sullivan gets proven results.

-James Sullivan graduated the Trial Lawyers College founded by Legendary lawyer Gerry.
+James Sullivan graduated the Trial Lawyers College founded by legendary lawyer Gerry Spence.
 Sullivan has a proven record of defending people from all walks of life, faiths and countries in courts throughout Texas.

-Contact James Sullivan & Associates for a free phone consultation at (281) 546-6428 about your arson charges in Harris County, Montgomery County, Fort Bend County, Waller County and throughout southeast Texas.
+Contact James Sullivan & Associates for a free phone consultation at (281) 546-6428 about your arson charges in Harris County, Fort Bend County,, and Waller County.

 HOUSTON, TEXAS & HARRIS COUNTY CRIMINAL LAWYERS